 When a complaint filed with the employer fails to resolve the problem, a workplace harassment victim can then file a complaint with the agency that administers the applicable employee rights law.
 This is usually the EEOC, but a lawyer who represents harassment victims will know which agency to contact.

 No matter what else happens, an employee who files a complaint about workplace harassment cannot legally be fired, demoted or harassed for doing so.
 To quote the EEOC one more time: “Antidiscrimination laws also prohibit harassment against individuals in retaliation for filing a discrimination charge, testifying, or participating in any way in an investigation, proceeding, or lawsuit under these laws; or opposing employment practices that they reasonably believe discriminate against individuals, in violation of these laws.”

 Still, too many employers retaliate against workers despite knowing they can face legal consequences.
 It is not uncommon for a harassment victim to file a lawsuit that lists separate claims for harassment and retaliation.
-An Ohio employee rights attorney with Barkan Meizlish, LLP, can provide advice on all types of potential workplace harassment and retaliation cases.
+An employee rights attorney with Barkan Meizlish, LLP, can provide advice on all types of potential workplace harassment and retaliation cases.
 To schedule a free and confidential consultation, call us at (614) 221-4221 or complete this contact form.